narendra-polam/ORMAE-test/README.md

 *Step3:*  At the end of step2 will update data into **MongoDB** for convenience to show in `dashboard`

-*Step4:*  At the end of the day all storage files will zip and move into S3 storage (`ToDo` test and train data) based on vehicle Unique_id.
+*Step4:*  At the end of the day all storage files will zip and move into S3 storage (`ToDo` test and train data) based on vehicle Unique_id and flush the local storage data.

 **Case 1 :  vehicle continuously moving**
 Each and every time we are getting vehicle GEO location and write into file.
 So we can compare the data and will udpate status into MongoDb is **Active**.